 Many people have a love-hate relationship with their 401k plan.
 They love the employer match for the free investing money.
 But, they hate the plan fees and lousy investing options.

-With Blooom, you can optimize your 401k, 401a, 403b, 457, or TSP investments.
-They perform a free portfolio checkup.
+With Blooom, you now have the ability to optimize your 401k, 401a, 403b, 457, or TSP investments.
+To start, Bloom will perform a free portfolio checkup.
 Then, they choose the best funds in your plan to meet your investing goals.
 Bloom also makes sure you have the right stock and bond asset mix too.
-Blooom Review

 Once you build a firm foundation of index funds, you can start investing in stocks and sector ETFs.
 If you’re a DIY investor, this can also be an exciting way to invest in promising companies to boost your earning potential.